PLANNED GIVING

 By deeding a personal residence to a charitable organization, you can obtain a sizable income tax deduction in the current year.
 The amount depends on the value of the property and your age (and the age of any person given life use).
 In addition, you retain the right to rent your home or make improvements to it.
 You continue to have responsibility for maintenance, insurance and property taxes.

-For more information on deeding your home to the CCIM Foundation, contact us at (877)CCIMEF-1.
+For more information on deeding your home to The CCIM Institute Foundation, contact us at (877)CCIMEF-1.

 Back to Top